silicos-it/silicos-it.github.io/who_are_we.md

 ### Silicos

 It all started in the summer of 2005.
 Three scientists, Wilfried Langenaeker, Gert Thijs, and Hans De Winter joined forces and founded the company **Silicos**.
-At that time, Wilfried and Hans were senior scientists at Johnson & Johnson in Belgium, and Gert was a postdoc in the lab of Prof. Bart De Moor at the Catholic University of Leuven.
-Backed-up by seed money and a starting grant from the Flemish IWT, the company quickly became a reference in computational drug design services.
-In 2009, with additional injections of venture capital, the company switched from fee-for-service towards a pure research-driven business model.
+At that time, Wilfried and Hans were senior scientists at J&J, and Gert was a postdoc in the lab of Prof. Bart De Moor at the Catholic University of Leuven.
+The company quickly became a reference in computational drug design services.

 ### Silicos-it

-Around 2010, **Silicos-it** was established by Hans to further develop the software tools that were initiated by Silicos, and to use these tools to provide fee-for-services in the domain of computational drug design.
-This business model has continued since then and up to now.
-In addition, all of the developed [software tools](/software) have been made open-source and are currently being used in numerous companies and academic labs around the world.
+Around 2010, **Silicos-it** was established by Hans to further develop the software tools that were initiated by Silicos, and to use these tools in the domain of computational drug design.
+This **fee-for-services** model has continued since then.
+In addition, all of the [software tools](/software) have been made open-source and are used in numerous companies and academic labs around the world.

 ### University of Antwerp

-At the end of 2013, Hans became appointed as a professor in cheminformatics and computational drug design at the University of Antwerp (UA).
-This marked the beginning of a close relation between **Silicos-it** and the UA.
-New [software tools](/software) were developed and challenging research projects powered by the Tier-2 supercomputer of the university are now within reach of our customers.
-Under the wings of the UA, **Silicos-it** now has solutions to offer that are more than just fee-for-services.
-Instead, now we can also discuss government-funded collaborations involving academic/industry collaborations, or we can discuss projects that involve massive molecular simulations on the university's Tier-2 computer.
+In 2013, Hans became appointed as professor in <a href="https://uamcantwerpen.github.io/2040FBDBIC/" target="_blank">cheminformatics and computational drug design</a> at the University of Antwerp (UA).
+This marked the start of a close relation between **Silicos-it** and the UA.
+New [software tools](/software) were developed and **Silicos-it** now has additional solutions to offer that was not possible before.
+For example, we can discuss government-funded collaborations, or we can engage on projects that involve massive simulations on exascale supercomputers.

+### Many possibilities

+We are open to many forms of fee-for-service collaborations.
+These may include services with the **UA as academic partner**, or with **Silicos-it as an industrial partner**. <a class="u-email" href="mailto:{{ site.social.email | join:',' }}">Therefore, let's talk to find out the best solution to your problem!</a>